kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If the pod termination fails because the responder(s) do not respond, then the eviction request controller will proceed with the eviction.
 To support this, the eviction could only be allowed only at this point.
-That is, if there is a matching EvictionRequest object and the eviction conditions are met according to the [Eviction](#eviction) section.
+That is, if there is a matching Eviction object and the eviction conditions are met according to the [Eviction](#eviction) section.

 Eviction of these pods with responders would act as a PDB with a fallback to eviction if things